Limited-Trust in Social Network Games: Game Model

 \subsection{System Model}

 Having covered the preliminaries, we now introduce our model for interactions in a social network.
 We consider a system over a social network $G(V,E)$ with a set of vertices $V$ and edges $E$.
 Vertices represent agents in the network and an edge between vertices {implies} that the corresponding agents can interact.
+There are no self-loops.
 Each agent in $G$ is self-interested and seeks to maximize its own utility.
-However, direct interactions between agents occurs only in a one-on-one setting through 2-player limited-trust Stackelberg games.
-As such, each agent $i$ has a trust level $\delta_i$ which governs its individual interactions with other agents.
-The system as a whole can be considered as an $N$-player utility maximization game, where $N=|V|$.
+However, direct interactions between agents occur only in a one-on-one setting through 2-player limited-trust Stackelberg games.
+As such, each agent $i$ has a trust level $\delta_i$ which serves as its reputation and governs its individual interactions with other agents. {As it is odd to assume that agent $i$ interacts with each of its neighbors with the same level of trust $\delta_i$, in Section \ref{subsec_personal_delta} we will extend the system so that agent $i$ may have an individual trust level $\delta_{i}(j)$ for each of its neighbors $j$.} The system as a whole can be considered as an $N$-player utility maximization game, where $N=|V|$.